Blosc/c-blosc2/plugins/README.md

 and have been recognised by the Blosc Development Team.
 These plugins are available for everybody in the C-Blosc2 GitHub repository and users can install them anytime.

-**User registered plugins** are plugins that users register locally and they can use them in the same way as in the examples `urcodecs.c` and `urfilters.c`.
+**User registered plugins** are plugins that users register locally, and they can use them in the same way as in the examples `urcodecs.c` and `urfilters.c`.

 If you only want to use a plugin on your own devices you can just register it as a user registered